rohandahale/EHT2018M87_Comrade/README.md

 # Comrade M87 Stokes I Imaging Pipeline for EHT observations in April 2018

-Authors: The Event Horizon Telescope Collaboration et al.
+Authors: The Event Horizon Telescope Collaboration et al. <br>
-Date: January 18, 2024
+Date: January 18, 2024  <br>
-Primary Reference: The Event Horizon Telescope Collaboration, et al. 2024, A&A, 681, A79
+Primary Reference: The Event Horizon Telescope Collaboration, et al. 2024, A&A, 681, A79  <br>
-Data Product Code: 2024-D01-01
+Data Product Code: 2024-D01-01  <br>

 Brief Description:
-The pipeline reconstructs an image from uvfits files simultaneously released in the EHT website (data release ID: 2024-D01-01) using Comrade, a Bayesian modeling package, targeted for very-long-baseline interferometry (VLBI) and written in the Julia1 programming language (Tiede, P., (2022).
+The pipeline reconstructs an image from uvfits files simultaneously released in the EHT website (data release ID: 2024-D01-01) using Comrade, a Bayesian modeling package, targeted for very-long-baseline interferometry (VLBI) and written in the Julia programming language (Tiede, P., (2022).
 JOSS, 7(76), 4457).

 Additional References:
  - EHT Collaboration Data Portal Website: